 In some cases, it’s only possible to view domestic content if you are not using a VPN, so the flexibility of being able to switch between the split tunnel is incredibly useful here.
-It’s possible to use NordVPN split tunneling so that the VPN is only ever used on Google Chrome, for instance, while a different browser is able to access local content.
+It’s possible to use NordVPN split tunneling so that the

 Potentially, splitting your connection in two can actually boost your speeds as there’s no chance of it being bottlenecked through one server.
 This can be particularly useful if you want to download large files while also watching streaming content.